 The villas and their bathrooms are accessible for wheelchair users.
 There’s no spa, but in-room massages can be arranged and each suite has an outdoor hot tub.

-Over-fives and older children who will appreciate the soaring natural beauty and enjoy the activities on offer.
+Children must be 10-or-older to stay at Awasi Patagonia.
+Older children will appreciate the soaring natural beauty and enjoy the activities on offer.

 The Master Villa, which has two bedrooms, two bathrooms and room for an extra bed.